randallkentbrown/dndtool/README.md

-# dndtool
+# tabletoptool
-A tool you can use to keep track of stuff for games of Dungeons and Dragons.
+A tool you can use to keep track of stuff for tabletop roleplaying games.